Are Whole Life Insurance Polices Worth The Cost?

 What happens if I stop paying premiums after years of owning a whole life policy?

-If you stop paying premiums without taking further action, your policy will lapse, meaning you will lose coverage and any accumulated cash value.
-Most policies have a grace period after a missed premium payment, but once that period is over, you lose the policy.
+If you stop paying your premiums without taking further action, your policy may lapse, resulting in the loss of both your coverage and any accumulated cash value.
+Most policies offer a grace period following a missed payment; however, once this period expires, the policy is forfeited.

-If you no longer want the policy, it is best to surrender it to receive the accumulated cash value, although you will lose future coverage.
-You can use that cash value to purchase term life insurance instead.
+If you no longer need the policy, it is best to surrender it to receive the accumulated cash value.
+Although this means you would lose your lifetime coverage, you could use the cash value to purchase term life insurance instead.

 What happens if I pay my premiums early or overfund the policy?

-If you pay too much into a whole life insurance policy by making large early payments or by overfunding the cash value, you risk your policy becoming a Modified Endowment Contract (MEC).
+If you pay too much into a whole life insurance policy, you risk your policy becoming a Modified Endowment Contract (MEC).

 Life Insurance Retirement Plan (LIRP)

-What if I run into hard times and can’t fund my LIRP for a while?
+What if I go through difficult times and can’t fund my LIRP for a while?

-If your Life Insurance Retirement Plan (LIRP) has built up enough cash value, you can access that cash to pay for your policy and other expenses.
+If your Life Insurance Retirement Plan (LIRP) has built up enough cash value, you can access that cash to pay for your policy or any other expenses.

 You can also temporarily stop making contributions without canceling your policy.
-However, it's important to note that if your cash value runs out and you don’t resume payments, the policy could be canceled, resulting in the loss of coverage and tax benefits.
+However, if your cash value runs out and you don’t resume payments, your policy can be canceled.

 If I get a big bonus from work, can I just drop it all into my LIRP?

-Similar to whole life insurance, if you contribute too much at once, your policy may become a Modified Endowment Contract (MEC), which would cause you to lose its tax-free loan benefits.
+Similar to whole life insurance, if you contribute too much at once, your policy may become a Modified Endowment Contract (MEC), locking your policy’s contribution or preventing you from contributing later.

 What happens if I take too much out of my LIRP through loans or withdrawals?